This post is also available in:

 Money and tips

 In Israel, you pay with the shekel.
 With your European debit card, you can withdraw money almost everywhere.
 Debit card payment in shops and restaurants is often a bit more complicated.
 However, a credit card does always seem to work.
-If you don’t have a credit card, I recommend getting a Revolut card.
-That is a kind of prepaid credit card.
-You transfer money from your account, and it is on the card within a few seconds.
+So please bring some cash too.

 Taxi drivers don’t expect a tip; waitstaff does.
 In fact, if you give too little, they will shamelessly point that out to you.
 The standard is 10%.